Dylan0211/DecAug/README.md

 ## 🧩 Dataset Description

-The dataset contains electricity load data generated for different buildings with distinct seasons and data lengths.
+The dataset contains electricity load data generated for 150 buildings (50 buildings each for **education**, **office**, and **public** category) with distinct seasons and data lengths.
 The dataset is generated using a decomposition-based data generation approach trained on a public dataset of more than 1000 real-world building data collected for two years.

+We plan to release the complete generated synthetic dataset upon the acceptance of the associated paper.

 ## 📂 Data Source